rojo-rbx/rokit/README.md

 - `rokit list` - Lists all currently installed tools.
 - `rokit install` - Installs all project-specific tools.
 - `rokit update` - Updates a specific tool, or all project-specific tools, to the latest version.
+- `rokit authenticate` - Authenticates with GitHub or other artifact providers.
 - `rokit self-update` - Updates Rokit itself to the latest version.
 - `rokit self-install` - Installs Rokit itself and updates tool executable links.